 Biology & Spread: This species reported to be able to set viable seeds in two places, Israel and Florida.
 In Israel, the pollinator wasp successfully invaded and established allowing the tree to begin to spread.
 In Florida, sporadic seeding events have been documented, though have not persisted, perhaps due to an unsuccessful colonization of the associated pollinator wasp or an intrusion from a pollinator wasp of the native Ficus aurea.

 History: It is said to be the tree that Buddha was born under and also where he sat for six years of meditation and enlightenment.
 Elsewhere in the world and in Hawai'i, trees are occasionally cultivated and are most often seen planted near temples.
 This large tree with attractive heart shaped glossy leaves is also occasionally planted as a specimen tree in landscaping for it's aesthetic shape and form.

 Native Origin: India and Southeast Asia

 U.S. Present: FL

-Distribution: Southern California, Florida, and Hawai'i
+Distribution in Texas: Southern California, Florida, and Hawai'i